jeffboody/libvkk/readme.md

 The vkk\_image\_new() and vkk\_image\_delete() functions can
 be used to create/destroy image objects.
-Note that the F16 image format requires that the pixels be specified as floats which are then converted internally to half floats.
+Note that the F16 image formats require that the pixels be specified as floats which are then converted internally to half floats.

 	typedef enum